Coronavirus outbreak poses risk to U.S. Fed's economic outlook

 China has imposed travel restrictions and shut businesses and schools in an attempt to contain the outbreak, but it has not quelled rising concern among companies and governments across the world, some of whom are taking swift action.

-Airlines including British Airways (ICAG.L), United Airlines (UAL.O) and Lufthansa (LHAG.DE) are cutting or suspending flights, tourists are canceling trips, and businesses including Apple and Starbucks are warning of the potential impact on their supply chains and sales.
+Airlines including British Airways , United Airlines and Lufthansa are cutting or suspending flights, tourists are canceling trips, and businesses including Apple and Starbucks are warning of the potential impact on their supply chains and sales.

-Starbucks (SBUX.O) has closed more than half its cafes in China and Walt Disney (DIS.N) shut its resorts and theme parks in Shanghai and Hong Kong during what is usually its busiest time of year.
-Alphabet Inc’s (GOOGL.O) Google has said it is temporarily shutting down its offices in China, Hong Kong and Taiwan.
+Starbucks has closed more than half its cafes in China and Walt Disney shut its resorts and theme parks in Shanghai and Hong Kong during what is usually its busiest time of year.
+Alphabet Inc’s Google has said it is temporarily shutting down its offices in China, Hong Kong and Taiwan.

 “The coronavirus will likely have the largest negative impact on goods and services sectors within and outside of China that rely on Chinese consumers and intermediary products,” Moody’s analysts said in a report on Wednesday.